 Doing Yufuin as a day trip

 Short on time and want someone else to handle logistics?
 Look for full-day tours that pair Yufuin with Beppu’s Hells and sometimes Dazaifu Tenmangu or Nanzoin.
-These usually include round-trip transport from Fukuoka, a set window to stroll Lake Kinrin and Yunotsubo Kaido, and one or two additional Kyushu highlights.
-It is an efficient way to sample the area if you cannot stay overnight.
+It’s an efficient way to sample the area if you cannot stay overnight.

 Yufuin Travel Guide FAQ